 If the loan is secured, it is backed by collateral.
 This means that you’ll have to put something valuable you own, like your vehicle or home, on the line to secure the loan.
 And if you’re buying a car or home, the loan you receive will also be secured by the asset you purchase.

-With regards to car loans and mortgages, the lender grants you the proceeds to make the purchase with the expectation that they’ll be paid back.
+With regards to car loans and mortgages, the lender grants you the money to make the purchase with the expectation that they will be paid back.
 But what if you don’t pay them back?
-To protect themselves from getting dealt the shorter end of the stick, they retain ownership to the asset, which is your vehicle or home, until it is paid in full.
+To protect themselves from getting dealt the shorter end of the stick, they retain ownership of the asset, be it your vehicle or home, until it is paid in full.
 This means that they can repossess the car or foreclose on the loan if you break the terms of the contract.

-Examples of secured loans: title loans, auto loans, home equity loans or lines of credit, mortgages
+Examples of secured loans: title loans, auto loans, home equity loans or lines of credit, mortgages, etc.

 Unsecured Online Loans

-Unsecured online loans are not backed by collateral, so they pose less risk to the borrower.
-If you borrow funds and don’t pay them back, the lender will charge-off the account and possibly sue you.
-This could mean bad news for your credit.
+Unsecured online loans are not backed by collateral.
+That could make it seem like they pose less risk to the borrower.
+But if you borrow funds and don’t pay them back, the lender will charge-off the account and possibly sue you.
+Not to mention that this could mean bad news for your future creditworthiness as well.

-But keep in mind that unsecured online loans generally have more stringent qualification criteria than their secured counterparts.
-Furthermore, the interest rate you receive will be heavily based on your creditworthiness as it is a major factor that is used by lenders when making a loan decision.
+Unsecured online loans generally also have more stringent qualification criteria than secured borrowings.
+Furthermore, the interest rate you receive will be heavily based on your creditworthiness, as it is a major factor that is used by lenders when making a loan decision.

-Examples of unsecured loans: personal loans, personal lines of credit student loans, mortgages, credit builder loan, home improvement loan, recreational vehicle loan
+Examples of unsecured loans: personal loans, personal lines of credit, student loans, mortgages, credit-builder loan, home-improvement loan, recreational-vehicle loan, etc.